The Bankrate promise

 If you drive a leased car, you should pay for gap insurance.
-The “gap” refers to the difference in what you still owe on your lease and the value of the car.
+The “gap” refers to the difference between what you still owe on your lease and the value of the car.

 Let’s say your contract states that at the end of the lease, you have the option of buying the car for $13,000.
 If you total the car before the lease expires, your insurance company will determine the current market value of the car and pay that amount to the dealership which owns the vehicle.

-If the insurance company says the market value is only $9,000, you’ll probably have to pay $4,000 out of pocket to cover the difference between the lease contract’s residual value and the true market value — unless you have gap insurance.
+If the insurance company says that the market value is only $9,000, you’ll probably have to pay $4,000 out of pocket to cover the difference between the lease contract’s residual value and the true market value — unless you have gap insurance.
 The gap coverage will cover the difference.

 Many leases include gap insurance.
-The dealer may offer to sell you gap insurance, but according to the Insurance Information Institute (III), you may find a cheaper policy option with a traditional insurance company.
-Regardless, the coverage is well worth the small investment; the III says that gap insurance adds only around $20 per year to comprehensive and collision coverage.
+The dealer may offer to sell you gap insurance, but you may find a cheaper policy option with a traditional insurance company.
+Regardless, the coverage is well worth the small investment.

 4. Underestimating how many miles you’ll put on a car

 It’s common for leasing contracts to have annual mileage limits of 10,000, 12,000 or 15,000 miles.
 If you exceed those mileage limits, you could be charged up to 30 cents per additional mile at the end of the lease.

-For example, if you exceed the mileage limit by 5,000 miles, you could end up owing $1,500 (at 30 cents per mile) when you turn the car in at the end of the lease.
+For example, if you exceed the mileage limit by 5,000 miles, you could end up owing an extra $1,500 — at 30 cents per mile — when you turn the car in at the end of the lease.

 5. Not maintaining the car